pythonarcade/arcade/CONTRIBUTING.md

 Docstring should be formatted using [Google Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

-The minium for docstrings i covering all parameters in an `Args:` block.
+The minium for docstrings is covering all parameters in an `Args:` block.

 ```python
 Args: